 Classic Rhubarb Custard Pie Recipe

 Hello, baking friends!
 This classic rhubarb custard pie recipe is a slice of pure nostalgia, bursting with tart rhubarb and creamy custard in a buttery, flaky crust.
-Growing up, my family always baked this pie the old-fashioned way—raw crust and filling all at once, straight into the oven for a fuss-free dessert that never failed to impress.
-But I wanted a firmer, golden-browned crust, so I started blind baking, and wow, what a game-changer!
-Today, I’m sharing both methods because whether you go traditional or opt for the extra step, this rhubarb custard pie is downright delicious.
-Perfect for spring gatherings or a cozy night in, let’s bake a pie that’ll make everyone ask for seconds!
+Growing up, my family always baked pies the old-fashioned way—raw crust and filling all at once, straight into the oven for a fuss-free dessert that never failed to impress.
+This pie is perfect for spring gatherings or a cozy night in, let’s bake a pie that’ll make everyone ask for seconds!

 Why This Rhubarb Custard Pie is a Winner